Meenakshi1143/MySQL_learning_journey/README.md

 - UPDATE and DELETE Operations with Conditions
 - Employee and Student Database Practice
 - Hands-on SQL Query Implementation

+### Day 10 – SQL Operators & CASE Expression
+- NULL Handling (IS NULL & IS NOT NULL)
+- BETWEEN Operator
+- IN Operator
+- LIKE Operator with Pattern Matching
+- UPDATE and DELETE using Conditional Queries
+- CASE Expression for Conditional Output
+- Hands-on Practice with Projects, Orders, and Employee Tables

 ## Objective

 To build a strong foundation in MySQL by learning database concepts and practicing SQL through real-world examples.